 All these attractions listed in this section are within walking distance from each other so you won’t need any transportation.
 Also, remember that they are also included in Museum Card, which significantly reduces the entrance fees but doesn’t grant you skip-the-line entrance.

 Entering mosques have a particular dress code, so if you plan to wander the streets during your Istanbul layover, here are my recommendations on what to pack for Turkey.

 Byzantine Hagia Sophia

-Hagia Sophia, or Aya Sofya, as some call it, is an iconic building in Istanbul from the Constantinopole times.
-Its official name is Hagia Sophia Grand Mosque which used to be a state church of the Roman Empire built by Roman emperor Justinian I between 532-537 until the Ottoman Empire conquered Constantinopole in 1453.
+Hagia Sophia, or Aya Sofya, as some call it, is an iconic building in Istanbul from the Constantinople times.
+Its official name is Hagia Sophia Grand Mosque which used to be a state church of the Roman Empire built by Roman emperor Justinian I between 532-537 until the Ottoman Empire conquered Constantinople in 1453.
 It was a mosque until 1935, then it became a museum, and in 2020, the government again turned it into a mosque.

-Even today, it is a cultural and architectural icon of the Byzantine empire and Eastern Orthodox Civilization.
+Even today, it is a cultural and architectural icon of the Byzantine Empire and Eastern Orthodox Civilization.
 As of 2019, Hagia Sophia was the most visited landmark in Turkey.